tomiGoljevscek/Oxide.Docs/source/includes/universal_hooks.md

     print "Init works!"
 ```

- * Called when the plugin is being loaded
+ * Called when a plugin is being loaded
  * Other plugins may or may not be present, dependant on load order
- * Other plugins WILL have been executed though, so globals exposed by them will be present
+ * Other plugins will have been executed though, so globals exposed by them will be present

 ## LoadDefaultConfig